zeeeffchow/SG-Resale-HDB-Price-Prediction/README.md

 ## 📊 Data Preparation & EDA

-We used HDB resale data from **2015 to 2025** (≈250,000 records).
-Data prior to 2015 was excluded because it did not contain the `remaining_lease` feature, which we consider crucial for resale price prediction.
+We used HDB resale data from **2015 to 2025**.
+Data prior to 2015 was excluded because it did not contain the `remaining_lease` feature.
+Furthermore, there were ≈250,000 records from 2015 onwards, which is plenty enough data to work with.

 Key steps:
 - Removed unnecessary columns (e.g. block number, full address)